-5. CONCLUSIONS
+5. Conclusions

-These patterns contribute three more solutions to help make operating systems more secure.
+These patterns add three more solutions to help make operating systems secure.
 The security of complex systems such as OSs is a difficult problem and more patterns are needed.
-A catalog of these patterns would be useful to operating system designers confronted with balancing the increasing functionality of these systems with the need to make them secure.
+A catalog of these patterns would be useful to operating system designers confronted with balancing the increasing functionality of these systems and the need to make them secure.
 Taken together, our four papers on operating system security patterns can form the basis of such a catalog.
-A related aspect is the security of the OS utilities and similar patterns may apply [23].
-These patterns only apply to security aspects, clearly other aspects are important; the debate about the best OS architecture is not yet finished [24].
+A related aspect is the security of the OS utilities and similar patterns may apply [Haf06].